yagizkaymak/LendingClub/README.md

 <img src='images/pipeline.png' width='800' alt='pipeline'>

 The data is first read from the input **csv** file and loaded into a Pandas data frame.
-Since the original raw data may consist of incomplete and non-validated data, Python is used for data cleaning, completion, and validation.
+Since the original raw data may contain incomplete and non-validated data, Python is used for data cleaning, completion, and validation.
 The results are then stored in PostgresSQL.

 # Future Considerations
 <a id="future"></a>
-__to_sql__ method is the bottleneck of the project now.
-It takes around 10 - 15 mins to be loaded in to database after the data cleaning.
+Pandas' __to_sql__ method that loads the data frame to the database table is the bottleneck of the project.
+This process takes around 10 - 15 mins.

-Possible alternative approaches to mitigate the mentioned bottleneck may be to use __pd.io__ or PostgresSQL's __COPY__ command, or ready-to-use libraries, such as __odo__ (http://odo.pydata.org/en/latest/perf.html).
+Possible alternative approaches to mitigate the mentioned bottleneck may be to use __pd.io__ library or PostgresSQL's __COPY__ command, or ready-to-use libraries, such as __odo__ (http://odo.pydata.org/en/latest/perf.html).

-PostgresSQL's __COPY__ function can be used if the cleaned and validated data is stored in a temporary csv file.
-This csv file can be then loaded into a database table with a matching schema provided in the csv file.
+PostgresSQL's __COPY__ function can be used if the cleaned data is temporarily stored in a csv file.
+This csv file can be then loaded into database with a matching schema provided in the csv file.